tlienart/Xranklin.jl/docs/syntax/basics.md

 }

 The double backslash, like in LaTeX, works as a line break (see [next section](#paragraphs)).
+Therefore, if you want to show the backslash character, you have to use its HTML entity `&#92;` or `&bsol;`.

-You can also insert emojis or HTML-entities:
+You can indeed also insert emojis or HTML-entities:

 \showmd{
-  ❌ 🐂 🔦 &amp; &pi; &#42;
+  ❌ 🐂 🔦 &amp; &pi; &#42; &bsol;
 }

 ## Paragraphs

 When converting text (to HTML or LaTeX), sets of consecutive "inline" blocks will be grouped and placed within a paragraph (in HTML: `<p>...</p>`).
-Inline blocks can be:
+The main inline blocks are:

-* text not separated by an empty line
+* a block of text not separated by an empty line possibly including emphasised text and special characters,
-* inline code
+* inline code and inline maths,
-* inline maths
-* special characters
-* latex-like commands
+* latex-like commands.
-* ...

 A paragraph will be interrupted by:

-* a line skip,
+* a line skip (empty line),
-* a "non-inline" block (for instance a heading or a code block),
+* a "non-inline" block (for instance a heading, a code block or a div block),
 * the end of the text.

 If you want to introduce a line return without interrupting a paragraph,